 At the University of Stirling, we offer way more than just world-class qualifications.

-Stirling has also been named one of the UK’s top 30 universities (The Guardian University Guide 2021), the safest student city in the UK and top 20 in the UK for student satisfaction (National Student Survey 2020).
+Stirling has also been named one of the UK’s top 50 universities in both The Guardian University Guide 2022 and Times and Sunday Times Good University Guide 2022, the safest student city in the UK and top 20 in the UK for student satisfaction (National Student Survey 2021).

 Take the next step: register for Clearing updates